Markus Söder, Armin Laschet refuse to quit scrum for Merkel job: report | DW | 17.04.2021

 The pair are vying to suceed Angela Merkel as the conservative's candidate for the position of chancellor in September's federal elections

-A conversation between CDU leader Armin Laschet and CSU chairman Markus Söder over the candidacy for chancellor ended without an agreement, German broadcaster WELT reported on Saturday.
+Talks between the head of Germany's center-right CDU party Armin Laschet and the chairman of its Bavarian sister party, Markus Söder of the CSU, ended without an agreement, German newspaper Die Welt reported on Saturday.

+The Union parties had set a deadline of the end of this week to decide who should head up their campaign as chancellor candidate at the September national election.

+Despite the talks which ran late into the night, Laschet and Söder refused to let go of their hopes to run in September's federal election as Chancellor Angela Merkel's successor, according to the newspaper.

 This is a breaking news story and will be updated shortly.